Introduction to Ireland

 Lodging in Ireland

 The major cities offer both backpacker-style accommodation, rented apartments, and a plethora of hotels.
 Rural locations are more suited to bed-and-breakfasts, house rentals, and other types of accommodation.
-Be sure to check out our Dublin Hotel recommendations.
+Be sure to check out our Dublin Hotel recommendations and to make your stay extra special, consider staying at one of the many Irish Castle Hotels.
+You’d be surprised that you can get some of them for quite reasonable prices.

 Main Sights in Ireland